aleksanderjessitm/dev-blog-starter/README.md

 Welcome to a starter blog for developers.
 I included all basics to make sure you are ready to post in no time.

 ## Config
 Be sure to check out [`config.mjs`](./config.mjs) to customize the look of the website, and provide some basic info.
 Simply edit the values you want.
+Enter your first name, last name, full name, domain name, etc.

 Prior to running any npm script, the code over at [`generateStyles.mjs`](./generateStyles.mjs) will run, generating the scss variables.

 scss is a superset of css.
 Any valid css will be valid scss.

+**After making changes to config.ts, run `yarn prepare` or `npm run prepare`.**

 ## Styling
 The main styles are over at [`styles.scss`](./src/styles/styles.scss)